Let’s Start Again

 Echoes of cracks vibrated through his ears as he shed his frozen casing, freeing himself.
-Cracking his neck he looked around.
+Cracking his neck, he looked around.

-“Still nothing, I thought that I would have heard something.”
+“Still nothing; I thought that I would have heard something.”
 Anodyne looked around.
 “Unless it hasn’t happened yet?”
 He asked rhetorically.

 There was a momentary pause as Anodyne watched the hairs on his arms stand on end.

 “Strange, that shouldn’t happen unless the void somehow became…” Before Anodyne could finish, he was blown down to a nearby planet by an unknown force.
 He sailed through the atmosphere, entering the green planet as a burning projectile.
-He tried to stop his decent, but his momentum was greater than his ability to slow down.
+He tried to stop his descent, but his momentum was greater than his ability to slow down.
 No matter how much he tried, all he could manage was a feeling of exhaustion as he continued to approach the surface of the planet.
 He couldn’t help but watch as a large stone became larger before him.
-Until finally his vision was consumed by it, his head sailing into it at full force.
+Until finally, his vision was consumed by it, his head sailing into it at full force.
 He felt his body compact against the stone as his head started to ring with pain.
 Then only darkness as he fell from consciousness.

 “From the sky, now on soil.
 He touched the stone and didn’t spoil.”

-“What is your name sky walker?”
+“What is your name, skywalker?”

 Anodyne looked around and all the tribal people that bowed before him.
-Their pale skin contrasting against the dark, marshy soil of the planet.
+Their pale skin contrasted against the dark, marshy soil of the planet.
 He looked carefully at their body paint and the way they prosecuted themselves before him.

 “Anodyne.
 A name that you shall never forget.”